skpomerv/pythonbasics/Week_2/module3.md

-# Module 3: If-Statements and Loops
+# Module 3: Logical Operators

 ### Before going to the next page!